LumingSun/ML4DB-paper-list/README.md

 * Workload characterization and prediction in the cloud: A multiple time series approach (APNOMS 2012）
 * Query-based Workload Forecasting for Self-Driving Database Management Systems (SIGMOD 2018）
 * Database Workload Characterization with Query Plan Encoders (arXiv 2021)
+* Explaining Inference Queries with Bayesian Optimization (VLDB 2021)

 ## Query Optimization
 ### Query Rewrite
 * Sia: Optimizing Queries using Learned Predicates (SIGMOD 2021)
 ### Cardinality Estimation
-* Are We Ready For Learned Cardinality Estimation? (arXiv 2020)
+* Are We Ready For Learned Cardinality Estimation?
+(VLDB 2021)
 * A Unified Deep Model of Learning from both Data and Queries for Cardinality Estimation (SIGMOD 2021)
 * LATEST: Learning-Assisted Selectivity Estimation Over Spatio-Textual Streams (ICDE 2021)
 * Fauce: Fast and Accurate Deep Ensembles with Uncertainty for Cardinality Estimation (VLDB 2021)